Rogaland: Geography

 Rogaland is mainly a coastal region with fjords, beaches, and islands, the principal island being Karmøy.
 The vast Boknafjorden is the largest bay, with many fjords branching off from it.

-Stavanger/Sandnes, the third-largest urban area of Norway, is in central Rogaland and it includes the large city of Stavanger and the neighboring municipalities of Sandnes, Randaberg, and Sola.
+Stavanger/Sandnes, the third-largest urban area of Norway, is also a central area for the Norwegian petroleum industry.
+The area includes the large cities of Stavanger and Sandnes.
+The municipalities Randaberg, and Sola are also in close proximity.
 Together, this conurbation is ranked above the city Trondheim in population rankings in Norway.

-There are many cities/towns in Rogaland other than Stavanger and Sandnes.
-They include Haugesund, Egersund, Sauda, Jørpeland, Bryne, Kopervik, Åkrehamn, and Skudeneshavn.
+Cities/towns in Rogaland other than Stavanger and Sandnes include Haugesund, Egersund, Sauda, Jørpeland, Bryne, Kopervik, Åkrehamn, and Skudeneshavn.

 Karmøy has large deposits of copper (some from the Visnes mine was used in the construction of the Statue of Liberty).
 Sokndal has large deposits of ilmenite.
 Rogaland is the most important region for oil and gas exploration in Norway, and the Jæren district in Rogaland is one of the country's most important agricultural districts.